uber/build-changelog/README.md

   you can pass extra flags to be passed to `git log`.

 By default `build-changelog` runs `git log --decorate --oneline`.
-  You may want to pass optional flags, for example if you have a merge only git strategy you may want to pass `--first-parent` or if you have a squash only git strategy you may want to pass `--no-merges`.
+  You may want to pass different flags, for example if you have a merge only git strategy you may want to pass `--oneline --first-parent` or if you have a squash only git strategy you may want to pass `--oneline --no-merges`.

 ### `var changelog = parseChangelog(text)`